As interior home design heads towards a more open plan, spacious living environment, it’s no surprise to see a rise in traditional patio doors.

 This latter option will require moving heavy objects back and forth every time you want to keep the door open, which will understandably be a little inconvenient.

-We should also consider that an isolated pair of plant pots might well appear out of place.
+You should also consider that an isolated pair of plant pots might well appear out of place.
 It’s therefore worth making a feature out of it and arranging a few dozen pots around the edges of your door.

 Another option is to have your doors open internally.
-This will encroach on the space inside your home, but will mean you don’t need to worry about the wind.
+This will encroach on the space inside your home but will mean you don’t need to worry about the wind.
 What’s more, you’ll be able to incorporate more decorative features around your French doors, like climbing plants and other ornaments.
-You don’t want to overcrowd the entranceway, as this limits how much light can enter your home; however a few subtle touches can often go a long way.
+You don’t want to overcrowd the entranceway, as this limits how much light can enter your home.
+However, a few subtle touches can often go a long way.

 To emphasise the divide between your home and garden, you might build a set of steps from your French Doors to your patio.
 You’ll be able to feel like a real Parisian aristocrat as you descend them en-route to your barbeque!

-Bifold Door Garden Ideas
+Bifold Patio Door Ideas

-You might even go one step further and have the floor of your patio and kitchen align perfectly, with the rail of your bi-fold built into the ceiling rather than the floor.
+You might even go one step further and have the floor of your patio and kitchen align perfectly, with the rail of your folding patio doors built into the ceiling rather than the floor.
 This will create the ultimate harmonious living space.
 This will require you to consider draughts and drainage (you don’t want water leaking beneath your door, after all), but get it right and it’ll look amazing.

 If you’ve got wooden decking installed outside, then another option is to raise it to the same level as your internal flooring, and minimise the gap between the levels.